 George’s other guitars

 He was also seen with a Maton MS500.
 The one he used had the Bigby vibrato and the bow tie bridge.
-He used the Maton onstage.
+He was seen with the Maton onstage in some rare photos.

 George was also seen on stage and in a few videos with a ES-345